 These are pretty easy to build.
 You will need some essential tools, like a measuring tape.
 Furthermore, you’ll need some way to cut the box down to size, as well as the wood, of course!

-2. Cedar Trimmed Window Box
+2. Cedar Trimmed Window Box by Instructables

 This is a reasonably nice window box.
 It is made out of cedar and looks professionally made.
 It is a bit more complicated than some of the other cedar box plans available.
 However, it is much cheaper than purchasing a commercial window box while having a similar aesthetic.